adrianjhpc/cirrus-website/access/index.md

 Access to Cirrus is currently granted in units of:

-* CPUh for compute allocations: 1 Cirrus CPUh is the equivalent of 1 core-hour;
+* Core-h for compute allocations: 1 Cirrus Core-h is the equivalent of 1 physical core used for 1 hour;
 * GiB for disk allocations: 1 GiB is 1048576 kB.

 Industry Access